 Jonah's story and organizational identity has many facets and continues to develop over time.
-Jonah has grown from one practitioner in 2014 to include many diverse practitioners in our helper's circle.
-We have also offered many community supports in addition to talk therapy over the years.
 We continue to grow in the same way we began; in response to our community and as we navigate the community we are part of and the needs before us.

-Folks have said that Jonah offers professional, ethical, creative, justice oriented therapy and groups and that we offer a safe and comfortable environment for exploring new possibilities and stories.
+Folks have said that Jonah offers professional, ethical, creative, justice oriented therapy, and that we offer a safe and comfortable environment for people to explore new possibilities and stories.

 We try not cooperate with exclusively medicalized models of care, as these are often cold, distant, and pathologizing, which has caused great harm.
 We attempt to glean all we can from professional discourses without compromising our commitment to non oppressive practice that centers clients and community.